-A dies of injuries received in a transaction in the course of which she was ravished.
+A dies of injuries received in a transaction in the course of which she was raped.

-The question is whether she was ravished by B; or
+The question is whether A was raped by B; or

 The question is whether A was killed by B under such circumstances that a suit would lie against B by A's widow.